handejong/handejong.github.io/about.markdown

 In addition, I work on a variety of data science projects.
 I'm specifically interested in (Bayesian) statistical analysis of freely available datasets, finance data and social media analysis.

 I'm originally from The Netherlands but I currently live in San Francisco.
-Last summer, my fiancé and I were forced to cancel our in-person wedding because of the pandemic, and [got married on zoom instead](https://wedfuly.com/pandemic-wedding-virtual-katherine-woodward/).
+Last summer, my fiancée and I were forced to cancel our in-person wedding because of the pandemic, and [got married on zoom instead](https://wedfuly.com/pandemic-wedding-virtual-katherine-woodward/).
 It was the best thing ever.

 [comment]: # (Work on including examples )